hisidesolutions/hisidesolutions.github.io/about.md

 title: About Hi Side Solutions
 ---

-Hi Side Solutions provides quality IT/Cloud solutions to the high side.
+Hi Side Solutions provides quality IT/Cloud solutions to the hi side.